Jurij Koch

-Jurij Koch (born 15 September 1936) is a German writer.
+Jurij Koch (born 15 September 1936 in Horka) is a German writer.
 He writes in both Sorbian languages as well as German.

 Koch's father worked in the nearby quarry, his mother worked several jobs at different farms.
 Jurij Koch went to school in Crostwitz, northern Czechoslovakia, Bautzen and Cottbus, and studied at the University of Leipzig.

 He has worked as an editor and reporter.